bnarath/sql-challenge/README.md

 <img src="Images/Table_Creation.gif" alt="ERD" align="center"/>

 - Import each CSV file into the corresponding SQL table.
-We can import either graphically (as shown below with exaples of first two tables; similar procedure for other tables too) or using scripts.
+We can import either graphically (as shown below with examples of first two tables; similar procedure for other tables too) or using scripts.
 The order in which the import is done should be strictly the same order in which tables are created. i.e, "titles" -> "employees" -> "salaries" -> "departments" -> "dept_emp" -> "dept_manager"

 <br>

 <img src="Images/Table_Import.gif" alt="ERD" align="center"/>

+- For the command-line approach, copy all the data into a folder which is accessible to "postgres" user recursively. (say /tmp)

 #### Data Analysis